This post may contain affiliate links. Please read our disclosure policy.

-Easy to make cookies are one of my favorite skinny & delicious sweet treats.
-Because they’re naturally portion-controlled, they’re perfect when you’re trying to watch your weight.
+Easy to make cookies are one of my favorite skinny and delicious sweet treats.
+Because they’re naturally portion-controlled, they’re perfect when you’re trying to manage your weight.

 These crisp, not-too-sweet Italian cookies have a rich and addictive nutty sesame flavor and delicate crunch.
 In Sicily, such Biscotti di Regina are made with butter and white flour, but this version, with olive oil and part whole-wheat pastry flour, is just as delicious.

-According to my calculations, each Italian cookie has 73 calories and:
+According to my calculations, each Italian cookie has 73 calories.

 3 SmartPoints (Green plan)